To run an app in Android Studio, you can click the green arrow in the menu bars at the top:

 But going back to the Select Hardware dialogue box, and our new Nexus One Android Virtual Device, click the Next button to see this screen:

 Again, leave these settings on their defaults.
 Now click the Finish button at the bottom.
 You will be returned to the Select Deployment Target dialogue box where you will see that your new virtual device has been added.
 If you don't see this dialog box, you should see your new virtual device on the dropdown list to the left of the Run button.

 Select the device and click OK on the dialogue box.
 Your virtual device will start up.

 Running your apps on a virtual device is a lot slower than on a real device.
-It can a considerable amount of time, in fact, before the apps loads!
+It can take a considerable amount of time, in fact, before the apps loads!

 The first thing you'll see is a message at the bottom of Android Studio.
 Something like this: